tuw-robotics/mr2022/README.md

 The mr_goto node is a new python node and already connects to the scan messages and publishes velocity commands.
 At the moment the driving is overcomplicated and can possibly be simplified quite easily.

 #### 4.2 Simple, no Obstacle (50p)
+Launch the environment as described in section 0.
+Choose an arbitrary location with no obstructions and set it via RViz.
+The robot starts to turn towards the goal and starts driving once the trajectory is somewhat okay.
+Course corrections are done while driving.
+Once near the goal the robot stops and turns itself in the set direction.
+The gif is sped up since our robot drives really slowly.
 ![goto](./img/goto.gif)